paulsengroup/hictk/docs/index.rst

 hictk can be compiled on most UNIX-like systems (including many Linux distributions and MacOS) as well as Windows.
 See the :doc:`build instructions <./installation_src>` for more details.

 Python bindings for hictk can be installed using pip or conda.
-See :doc:`here <./installation_py>` for more details.
+Refer to hictkpy `documentation <https://hictkpy.readthedocs.io/en/latest/installation.html>`_ for more details.

 .. only:: not latex